emqx/emqx-docs/en_US/file-transfer/introduction.md

 * The entire file transfer process takes place over MQTT, using the same connection for other MQTT operations.
 No additional connections are required.

-* The file transfer is chunked so that the client device does not need large memory to hold the whole file in memory.
+* The file transfer is chunked so that the process does not consume excessive memory, allowing file transfers to be performed even on lightweight clients.
 The client device can send the file in small chunks, and the broker will reassemble the chunks into the original file.

 * The file transfer is resumable so that the client device can resume the transfer from where it was interrupted.